cyplo/talks/crypto_basics/notes.md

 * some math(key, text) - code books
 * one time pads

+* motivation: mostly war and economic

 * assymetric crypto - pun/quiz

+* modern motivations: mostly privacy of the individual

+# end of part 1, break ?

 # let us deconstruct some protocols
 * with which do you want to start ?